killrweather/killrweather/README.md

     cd killrweather
     sbt compile
+    # To locally publish the killrweather app & clients libraries, which will be later used by the Weather Project
+    sbt publishLocal
     # For IntelliJ users, this creates Intellij project files, but as of
     # version 14x you should not need this, just import a new sbt project.
     sbt gen-idea